e-Luminate/eluminate_web/README.md

 If you're asked whether you want to create a superuser, answer "yes"

-You will also have to follow the instructions to migrate maps -- the app uses south:
+You will also have to migrate the database -- the app uses south, but you have to do the separate apps in the right order:

+    ./manage.py migrate participant
+    ./manage.py migrate events
-	./manage.py migrate
+    ./manage.py migrate maps

 # Launching with honcho